-Obi-Wan is clearly still a capable Jedi.
-He has no excuse to be living as a hermit on some obscure planet when he could be helping the rebellion.
-Even if he's too old to be a great frontline warrior (which isn't a legitimate excuse in a franchise containing Count Dooku), he could still be helping.
+Obi-Wan's implied inaction prior to the story make him a terrible person.
+He is clearly still a capable Jedi, so he has no excuse to be living as a hermit on some obscure planet when he could be helping the rebellion.
+Even if he's too old to be a great frontline warrior (which isn't even legitimate in a franchise with Count Dooku), he could still be helping.
 He could be using the mind tricks we know he can do to persuade stormtroopers to desert, maybe, or using his force senses to act as a sort of superpowered scout, at the very least.

 Luke in the beginning expresses wanting to leave his home and join the rebellion in a fight against evil.
 That's good.
-It shows us that Luke is a good person who values moral Agency and wants to do big things with his life.
+It shows us that Luke is a good person who intends to do good things with his life.
 But then as soon as he's offered the chance to do exactly that and learn the ways of the Force, he suddenly forgets about this and thinks he can't fight the Empire and wants to go back home.
-It's like the hero was deliberately trying to make this easy for the writer, but the writer decided to pointlessly retcon his only admirable trait as soon as it became useful.
+It's like the hero was trying to make this easy for the writer, but the writer decided to pointlessly retcon his only admirable trait as soon as it became useful.

 You might say they wanted to kill off Luke's family first to raise the tension or whatever.
 But they could still have done that.
 Luke could have decided to go but wanted to tell his aunt and uncle he was leaving, and found them dead when they got there.
 They could have pieced together that the stormtroopers traced the droids through the Jawas to the Lars homestead.